1. Introduction

 • how many Selection Regions (carets) are active in current View

-• state of current Git repository (if any, click to launch Sublime Merge if installed)
+• state of current Git repository (current branch and number of untracked files, if any; click to launch Sublime Merge if installed)

 • number of misspelled words (when Spell Checking is turned on)